 Serve these veggie burgers wrapped in lettuce to keep it light and low-cal.
 Or, try it on this Italian focaccia bread—So good!
 Another fun idea that I’ve personally never tried but will soon—avocado “buns”!
 Probably messy and probably worth it!

-Hip sidekick and recipe tester, Jenna, tried this recipe too, and here’s what she had to say –
+My hip sidekick Jenna tried this recipe too, and here’s what she had to say:

-“Wow!
-This was such a fun recipe!
+“Wow this was such a fun recipe!
 The steps are super helpful and full of informative tips.
 That’s appreciated because this is a more intimidating recipe.
-One of my favorite things in the world is portabella burgers.
-This recipe is seriously so good!
-I love the use of the mushrooms, white cheddar, and the riced cauliflower as the base.
+One of my favorite things in the world is portabella burgers so having another keto vegetarian burger option is seriously so good!
+I love the use of the mushrooms, white cheddar, and riced cauliflower as the base.
 What a delicious creation!